victorliu-sq/PaperWriting/BambooSMP.md

 ## relationship

 As discussed in Section \ref{subsec:Challenges with Data Movement}, the primary overhead in the GS algorithm arises from random accesses to the rank matrix.

 We argue that there is a crucial bijective function between each man’s decision on which specific woman to propose and his rank in the woman’s preference list.

-By leveraging this relationship, we can create an innovative locality-aware data structure, optimizing the data access pattern of the rank matrix to minimize global data access and improve algorithm performance.
+By leveraging this relationship, we can create an innovative locality-aware data structure that optimizes the data access pattern of the rank matrix.
+This optimization minimizes global data access and improves algorithm performance.

 In both the GS and MW algorithms, after retrieving the ID of the best woman who has not yet rejected the proposer from his preference list, the rank matrix is accessed to determine the man’s rank in the woman’s preference list.
 Specifically, when accessing the men’s preference list entry for man \texttt{m} at rank \texttt{r} (denoted as \texttt{PrefListM[m, r]}), we obtain woman \texttt{w}.
 This process requires a subsequent access to the rank matrix entry for woman \texttt{w} and man \texttt{m} (denoted as \texttt{RankMatrix[w, m]}) to determine the man’s rank in her list.

-This shows, given a man and next rank he is going to make proposal, there is a direct one-to-one correspondence between the entry that includes the woman in the men’s preference list and the entry that contains rank of man to the women in the women’s rank matrix.
+This shows that for a given man and the next rank he is going to propose, there is a direct one-to-one correspondence between each entry in the men’s preference list and its intrinsically linked entry in the women’s rank matrix.

-If these interconnected entries are stored together, both pieces of information can be accessed with a single load instructio, eliminating the need to access \texttt{RankMatrix} separately.
-This optimization can significantly reduce the overhead associated with data access in the GS and MW algorithms.
+If these interconnected entries are stored together, both pieces of information can be accessed with a single load instruction, eliminating the need to access \texttt{RankMatrix} separately.

-To achieve this goal, we introducea specialized data structure called PRMatrix, which integrates both the preference lists and the rank matrices.
+To achieve this goal, we introduce a specialized data structure called PRMatrix.

-The PRMatrix contains \(n \times n\) entries, referred to as PRNodes.

-each PRNode includes an entry from the men's preference list, indicating the woman a specific man would propose to at a given rank, along with the corresponding entry from the women's rank matrix, specifying the rank of that man on the woman’s preference list

-Each PRNode includes one entry in the men’s preference list is stored together with the unique entry in the women’s rank matrix that it is intrinsically linked to.

-This integration provides opportunities to significantly reduce overhead by eliminating separate data accesses to rank matrix.